Modified Kerr black holes surrounded by dark matter spike: The Schwarzschild Bumblebee BH with a global monopole in DM spike

+Inspired by the investigation of the central BH's characteristics within a realistic framework surrounded by a DM distribution and significantly influenced by the breaking of LS in the presence of a GM, we will construct the new spacetime metric around a static and spherically symmetric BGGM-motivated Schwarzschild BH immersed in a DM spike.
+To achieve this, we begin with a static, spherically symmetric BGGM BH seed metric given by \cite{CasanaPRD2018,GogoiJCAP2022,GulluAP2022,GomesAP2020}

-where $q^{2}=\frac{1-\tilde{\mu}}{1+\ell}$.
-Although we have applied transformations, it is important to note that it is not feasible to redefine the metric of the unit two-sphere $d\Omega^{2}$.
-Therefore, we can conclude that the BGGM metric \eqref{Bumbelbeemetric11} does not simplify to the standard Schwarzschild metric \cite{GomesAP2020}.
-Moreover, we observe that similar to the case without BG, which is responsible for the effects of LS breaking, and the GM, the singularities at $r = 2M_{\text{BH}}$ and $r = 0$ still exist.
-In this scenario, the event horizon of the BH is located at $g_{tt}(r_{\text{s}}) = 0$, resulting in $r_{\text{s}} = 2M_{\text{BH}}$.
-Importantly, this value is independent of $\ell$ and $\tilde{\mu}$.
-Now, let us proceed with the calculation of the Kretschmann scalar associated with the BGGM metric \eqref{Bumbelbeemetric11} to analyze the nature of the singularities.
+Here, the constants $w$ and $q$ are defined as $w=1-\tilde{\mu}$ and $q = 1 + \ell$, where the LS breaking parameter, denoted by $\ell$, takes values in the range $(0,1)$ and the GM term is defined as $\tilde{\mu} = -\eta^{2}$, where $\eta$ is a constant term corresponding to the GM charge, as well as the line element of unit two-sphere is given by $d\Omega^{2} = d\theta^{2}+\sin^{2}\theta d\varphi^{2}$.
+We note that metric \eqref{Bumbelbeemetric1} yields the standard spherically symmetric solution with LS breaking when $\eta$ equals zero.
+Moreover, for $\eta$ equals zero and $\ell$ approaching zero, the standard Schwarzschild metric is recovered.
+Furthermore, in the presence of BG, which is responsible for the effects of LS breaking, and the GM, singularities exist at $r = 2M_{\text{BH}}/w$ and $r = 0$.
+In this scenario, the event horizon of the BH is located at $g_{tt}(r_{0}) = 0$, resulting in $r_{0} = 2M_{\text{BH}}/w$.
+It is seen that this value is independent of $\ell$ and only relies on $\tilde{\mu}$.
+Now, let us proceed with the calculation of the Kretschmann scalar associated with the BGGM metric \eqref{Bumbelbeemetric1} to analyze the nature of the singularities.
 The Kretschmann scalar is given by:

-In the limit of $\ell$ and $\tilde{\mu}$ approaching to zero, the Kretschmann scalar, given in Eq. \eqref{KretschmannBBHGM}, reduces to its first term, which corresponds to the Kretschmann scalar of the standard Schwarzschild BH.
+In the limit of $\ell$ and $\tilde{\mu}$ approaching to zero, this Kretschmann scalar \eqref{KretschmannBBHGM}, reduces to $48M_{\text{BH}}^{2}/r^{6}$, corresponding to the Kretschmann scalar of the standard Schwarzschild BH.
 As observed in Eq. \eqref{KretschmannBBHGM}, the Kretschmann scalar at $r = 0$ exhibits a divergence, indicating the presence of a physical singularity.
-However, for $r_{\text{s}} = 2M_{\text{BH}}$, the Kretschmann scalar is finite.
+However, for $r_{0} = 2M_{\text{BH}}/w$, the Kretschmann scalar is finite, specifically $w^{4}(q^{2}+2w^{2})/4M_{\text{BH}}^{4}q^{2}$.
 This implies that the singularity at the event horizon can be eliminated through a coordinate transformation.